 Joan Allen On Stage - Theater Credits, Bio and Tickets

-Following the end of the Broadway run of Burn This in October 1988, Ms. Allen starred as Heidi Holland in Playwrights Horizons' world premiere of Wendy Wasserstein's Pulitzer Prize-winning play The Heidi Chronicles, which transferred to Broadway in March 1989.
+Following the end of the Broadway run of Burn This in October 1988, Allen starred as Heidi Holland in Playwrights Horizons's world premiere of Wendy Wasserstein's Pulitzer Prize-winning play The Heidi Chronicles, which transferred to Broadway in March 1989.
 She earned a Tony Award nomination and her third Drama Desk Award nomination for her portrayal of the title character.
-Since then, she made a brief appearance in the rotating cast of an oak tree at the Barrow Street Theatre in late 2006 and returned to Broadway to star as Katharine Keenan in Impressionism.
+Since then, she made a brief appearance in the rotating cast of An Oak Tree at the Barrow Street Theatre in late 2006 and returned to Broadway to star as Katharine Keenan in Impressionism.

 Allen has also forged a prolific career on both the silver and small screen.
 Some of her early credits include Reba McClane in Manhunter (1986), Maddy Nagle in Peggy Sue Got Married (1986), and Vera in Tucker: The Man and His Dream (1988).
 Her career took off after her performance as Pat Nixon in 1995's Nixon earned her Oscar and BAFTA nominations.
 She went on to play Elizabeth Proctor in the 1996 film adaptation of The Crucible, resulting in her second Oscar nomination and first Golden Globe nomination.
 High-profile roles would follow in The Ice Storm and Face/Off in 1997 and Pleasantville in 1998.
 She earned her third Academy Award nomination and second Golden Globe nomination in 2001 for her performance as Laine Hanson in The Contender.